Meet the Platform Innovator finalists in the 2022 CRN Impact Awards

 The company said the platform has increased order processing productivity by 82 percent, reduced an average of 32 minutes of order processing time, increased revenue by 35 percent with the same headcount, among others.

-Sles of the platform have also added to BPC Technology's revenue.
+Sales of the platform have also added to BPC Technology's revenue.
 Other e-commerce companies, including Melbourne-based Japanese goods retailer JP Mart and a welding supply company, are among the users of the platform.

 Exco Partners’ solution for the Sustainability Victoria ResourceSmart Schools program